 Washington State Basic Food Program

-The Washington State Basic Food Program is often referred to as “food stamps” or “SNAP.”
-The goal of this program is to reduce hunger and malnutrition by providing people with financial help to buy groceries.
+The Washington State Basic Food Program is also known as the Supplemental Nutrition Assistance Program (SNAP).
+The program reduces hunger and malnutrition by providing people with financial help to buy groceries.

-You are not alone!
-At this time, 12.5 percent of Washington residents participate in the Basic Food Program.
+You’re not alone!
+At this time, 11 percent of Washington state residents participate in the Basic Food program.